770120041/MyBlog/_posts/2019-6-7-cmd-Functions.md

 EXIT /B 0
 ```

+The %* batch parameter is a wildcard reference to all the arguments, not including %0, that are passed to the batch file.

 ## Calling a function
 We use the `CALL` keyword to invoke the quasi function labelled :tee.
 We can pass command line arguments just like we’re calling another batch file.